Finding The Travel Backpack We Call Home

 We ultimately outfitted our travel backpacks with lockable zippers using a DIY (do it yourself) option.
 It’s easier than you may think!

 We've heard from many people who said that at our ideal travel bag weight, 15-20lbs, a hipbelt isn't really needed.
 But we know ourselves well enough to know that we’ll be walking everywhere.
-We’re the travel couple you see walking 2 miles from the airport to their hotel, even when there isn’t really a sidewalk.
+We’re the travel couple you see walking two miles from the airport to their hotel, even when there isn’t really a sidewalk.

 So, not only is a hipbelt a must, but it needs to be padded.
 This'll give us the most comfort carrying our backpacks on those long walks and hikes.